 Any organic claim from 5% can be verified with this certification to improve consumer trust.
 Products that contain at least 95% of organic material can possess an 'OCS 100' label, whereas products simply containing any amount can be given the 'OCS Blended' certificate.18

 © Organic Content Standard - Textile Exchange 2020

-Developed through a collaboration of environmental organisations and the business community - when the WWF meets H&M for example, the Better Cotton Initiative focuses on making cotton cultivation practices more sustainable in general terms.
+Developed through a collaboration of environmental organisations and the business community – when the WWF meets H&M for example, the Better Cotton Initiative focuses on promoting better standards in global cotton production.

-Unlike GOTS for example, the BCI has less specific prescriptions and allows the farmers to choose which ways of sustainable development suit them best with a focus on gradual improvement.
+Unlike GOTS for example, the BCI has less specific prescriptions and allows the farmers to choose which ways of sustainable development suit them best.
 They stand for lowering pesticide use, efficient water use, soil health and a fair and safe work environment.

 Unlike organic cotton – BCI allows the use of GMO seeds and pesticides, which is a major difference.19

 This certification is considered to be a weak scheme by many and it has also received a lot of criticism.
 For instance, many farmers switch from organic to BCI, simply because it is easier but not better for the planet.24 Also, BCI published a statement about no longer sourcing cotton from the Xinjiang region, where Uyghurs are severely discriminated against and forced to work in in the cotton fields and factories, but they later removed it from their website.25,26

 This certification ensures and checks the presence of as well as the amount of recycled material in a garment.
 In order to claim the certification, the assessment is carried out by independent third parties.

 In order for this certification, the piece has to contain between 5-95% recycled fibres.
 The sister certification Recycled Claim Standard 100, the product has to have at least 95% recycled fibres.